The Nuzzo Letter

 Photo by Dan Dimmock on Unsplash

 In Story 1 of my personal experiences with ideological drama in academic peer review, we learned of an editorial assistant who resigned from her post because the journal she worked for decided to accept for publication my forthcoming paper on Woke medicine.
-This was certainly an unusual and dramatic tale, but the story I am about to share, Story 2, is my most concerning experience with peer review.
+This was certainly an unusual and dramatic tale, but the story I am about to share, Story 2, is my most concerning experience with peer review

 In 2020, I submitted an opinion article to the high-ranking exercise journal, Sports Medicine.
 In the paper, I commented on the hot-button issue of female participant “underrepresentation.”
 In my paper, I challenged the narrative within exercise and sports science that discrimination against women is the cause of fewer female than male participants in exercise experiments.